 The treatment room can be as small as 25 m2.

-EMG validation studies were done in collaboration with the university of Cologne, Germany to find out if David’s isolation principle really fatigued the target muscles and blocked the strong surrounding muscles.
-These studies demonstrated in a beautiful way that not only were the strong hip extensors blocked but in fact inhibited creating high level of activation in the spinal target muscles.
+EMG validation studies were done in collaboration with the University of Cologne, Germany, to find out if David’s isolation principle really engaged the target muscles and blocked the strong surrounding muscles.
+The results showed that not only were the strong hip extensors blocked, but in fact inhibited, creating a high level of activation in the spinal target muscles.

-There is a set of three published outcome reports by FPZ, a chain of over 200 licensed back centers in Germany.
-These publications are looking at various outcome measures, like pain intensity, pain frequency, sick leave days, visits to doctors, etc. The N’s in these data sets are very large, ranging from 4.559 to 37.943 subjects.
-The results are excellent.
-For example, 41% of the patients were pain free after the program and of the rest, 88% had significant pain reduction.
+A set of three published outcome reports by FPZ, a chain of over 200 licensed back centers in Germany, looked at various outcome measures, including pain intensity, pain frequency, sick leave days, visits to doctors, etc. The N’s (sample size) in these data sets were very large, ranging from 4.559 to 37.943 subjects.
+The reports showed excellent results.
+For example, 41% of the patients were pain-free after the program and of the rest, 88% had significant pain reduction.

 E.g. Integrierte Versorgung Rückenschmerz, Wissenschaftliche documentation 2006 – 2008, Dr. Frank Schifferdecker-Hoch, FPZ

-Gothaer insurance discovered that by investing in back treatment, the insurance company was saved almost 5 times more in medical and sick leave costs.
+Gothaer insurance discovered that by investing in back treatment, the insurance company saved almost five times more in medical and sick leave costs.

 The return of investment for the back concept is 4.7:1, meaning that every Euro invested in the back concept services generates savings of 4.70 Euro.